troyedwardsjr/redux-electron-todo-example/README.md

 # Redux Electron Todo Example

 React + Redux + Electron + Material UI + Sass + Browserify + Gulp Todo List Application example that lives in your system tray.
-It saves all of you data to localStorage, is resizable, frameless and can export your current todo list to txt for safe storage.
+It saves all of you data to localStorage, is resizable, frameless and can export your current todo list to PDF for safe storage.

 ![screenshot](http://i.imgur.com/aipE0VJ.png)